 w/ Marc Lawrence, Toni Lawrence, Jesse Vint, Paul Hickey, Katharine Ross, Iris Korn, William Michael, Don Skylar, Walter Barnes

 This psychodrama opens with a daddy-daughter montage.
 Daddy is a troll in a leisure suit with a bad toupee.
 Daughter is soon a toddler wearing a wig of her own (!).
 When she’s a tennis-playing teen, he pats her butt.
 We hear “Daddy I’m home” and get a close-up of her tight blouse.
 Then the title Daddy’s Deadly Darling.
 This hilarious intro is included on the VHS copy from Paragon Video but not on Troma’s DVD with the title Pigs and a misleading hicksploitation cover.
 The DVD begins with what comes next: daughter stabbing daddy to death.
 After escaping from a mental hospital, the daughter, named Lynn, hides out in a small Utah town, working at a roadside café-bar owned by pig farmer Zambrini.
 My favorite scenes involve spinster sisters (Ross, Korn) who claim Zambrini feeds human corpses to his pigs.
 The police don’t believe them but it’s true, proving useful once Lynn starts killing again.
 Zambrini seems genuinely lonely for Lynn’s company, petting her and offering platitudes like “It’s no good to remember something that’s terrible.”
-Zambrini is played by Marc Lawrence, who was many a tough guy in the 1930s-40s.
+Zambrini is played by Marc Lawrence, who was many a tough guy in the 1930s-40’s.
 Quinlan’s says of him in later years: “His pock-marked face took on a mottled appearance, making him look like an ancient but still very deadly cobra.”
 Perversely cast as the daddy-fixated daughter is Marc’s real-life daughter Toni.
 For me the movie’s atmosphere and odd details easily make up for badly dubbed moments and hacksaw editing.
+Indeed it all achieves a truly psychotronic kind of organic unity.
 An anti-masterpiece made with love.
 In Eastmancolor.
 80 minutes.

 The Death Bed: The Bed That Eats (1972/1977)